How temperature and humidity affect the car's AC performance

 You might miss a maintenance service, so a profit, with a chance for your customer to be serviced by someone else.

-At AC diagnosis, we think that Internet-of-Things (IoT) technology can help automotive mechanics and Auto Repair Shops to take care their customers' cars perfectly and provide an outstanding AC service.
-The AC diagnosis sensor takes into account all outside weather conditions, calculates the optimal cooling performance, and communicates if the air conditioning is working properly (or not).
+At AC diagnosis, we think that Internet-of-Things (IoT) technology can help automotive mechanics and Automotive DIYers to take care their customers' cars perfectly and provide an outstanding AC service.
+The AC diagnosis Smart Sensor takes into account all outside weather conditions, calculates the optimal cooling performance, and communicates if the air conditioning is working properly (or not).
 It does all of this in just a few minutes.